 There are a number of different options if your chimney needs a new liner or repair.
-The technicians at Capital Chimney will help guide you in selecting the best option.
+The sweeps at Capital Chimney will help guide you in selecting the best option.

 - Heat Shield: This product repair damages to existing clay flue systems.
-It’s a blend of specially chosen high temperature ceramic refractorys that can repair a majority of common clay flue damage.
+It’s a blend of specially chosen high-temperature ceramic refractories that can repair a majority of common clay flue damage.
 There is a lifetime warranty with all Heat Shield repair applications.

 - Aluminum: A 2-ply 3003 aluminum pipe that is designed to vent the byproducts of gas heating appliances.
 This is an excellent and cost-effective option to vent standard-efficiency furnaces and water heaters.
 There is a 25-year warranty with all-aluminum liner installs.

 At Capital Chimney Corp, we are the reliable choice for chimney flue liner installation, repair, or replacement in the Chicago metro area.
 Don’t hesitate to call us today for an inspection appointment with a certified professional.